Neural Structure Fields with Application to Crystal Structure Autoencoders: Results and Discussion

 To consider a desired sampling strategy for training the position and species fields, we consider their dynamics in the proposed algorithm.
 1) Particles iteratively move in the position field toward their nearest atoms.
 Thus, the position field should be sufficiently accurate everywhere to allow the flow of particles to their destinations and highly accurate in the vicinity of atoms.
 2) The species field is queried only around atoms.
 Thus, it does not need to be accurate everywhere but should be robust to errors in the estimated atomic positions.

-To meet the abovementioned requirements, we introduce two sampling methods to train the position and species fields.
+To meet the above mentioned requirements, we introduce two sampling methods to train the position and species fields.
 1) Global grid sampling: This method considers 3D grid points that uniformly cover the entire unit cell and samples the points with perturbations that follow a Gaussian distribution.
 2) Local grid sampling: This method considers local 3D grid points centered at each atomic position and samples the points with perturbations that follow a Gaussian distribution.

 To train the position field, we combine both sampling methods.
 Hence, query points are sampled uniformly over the entire unit cell and densely around the atoms.
 To train the species field, we use local grid sampling to concentrate training query points in the neighborhood of atoms.
-The parameters used for sampling are provided in the Supplementary Information (SI).
+The parameters used for sampling are provided in Supplementary Note 6.
+Sampling parameters in the SI.